baked_file_system_mounter

 {% end %}

-Now you can access the assets in both development (src/assets/materialize) and production (public/materialize), like this:
+Then you can use those assets both in development (src/assets/materialize) and production (public/materialize), like this:

 <html>